EUCAIM/Glossary/2-Glossary.md

 ### Federated Processing Dashboard (FP Dashboard)

 The Federated Processing Dashboard is an interactive interface within EUCAIM that enables real-time monitoring and management of federated data processing tasks.
-It allows researchers and data providers to track ongoing AI model training, data pre-processing, and analytical workflows across multiple federated nodes.
+It allows researchers and data providers to track ongoing AI model training, data preprocessing, and analytical workflows across multiple federated nodes.
 The dashboard provides visibility into job statuses, resource utilization, and potential bottlenecks, ensuring computations run efficiently and without unnecessary delays.

 It also integrates security and compliance monitoring, ensuring that all federated tasks adhere to EUCAIM’s data governance policies.
 By offering a centralized interface for managing distributed computing operations, the FP Dashboard enhances usability and facilitates seamless research collaboration.